fmorel/aDELe/readme.md

 ==============

-This small programming language has been inspired
-By the first 'words' of my daughter Adèle.
+This small programming language has been inspired by the first 'words' of my daughter Adèle.

 It is some sort of of assembly language without notion of memory.
-Everyone can try and play with the languages
+Everyone can try and play with the language.

 Variables
 -------